Why Do I Either Explode or Shut Down Emotionally? Understanding regulation.

 Why Do I Get Angry Over Small Things?

+Often, the small thing isn’t really the small thing.
 A flat tire, a comment from a partner, or a minor inconvenience can become the place where built-up frustration finally spills out.
-When we zoom out, it’s usually not that one moment that’s overwhelming, but it’s the accumulation of stress, disappointment, and pressure across life: work, relationships, finances, self-esteem, or feeling stuck in bigger life questions.
+When we zoom out, it’s usually not that one moment that’s overwhelming.
+It’s the accumulation of stress, disappointment, and pressure across life: work, relationships, finances, self-esteem, or feeling stuck in bigger life questions.

 Why Do I Shut Down During Conflict?

+Shutting down is another common response, especially in close relationships.
+Conflict naturally brings up emotion, particularly when it’s with someone or something we care about.
 When someone we love points out something vulnerable or painful, it can strike a nerve we’ve already noticed ourselves.
 That can bring up sadness, fear, shame, or disappointment.

 For many men, those emotions weren’t encouraged growing up.
 Messages like “big boys don’t cry” or “toughen up” taught that vulnerability isn’t safe.
 So when sadness or fear comes up, there’s a conflict inside: